 Yashvardhan Raichand (Amitabh Bachchan) is the patriarchal head of the ultra-rich, ultra powerful Raichand family.
-Married to Nandini (Jaya Bachchan), the couple have two sons – the elder, Rahul (Shah Rukh Khan), who has been adopted by the family and the younger, a fat, food loving Rohan.
-Trouble brews when Rahul falls in love with Anjali (Kajol), the daughter of a mithai shop owner from Delhi’s Chandni Chowk area and marries her against Yashvardhan’s wishes, who had arranged his wedding to a business associate’s daughter, Naina (Rani Mukerji).
-Rahul and Anjali leave the house… Ten years later, a grown slim and trim Rohan (Hrithik Roshan) tracks down Rahul and Anjali in London where they now live with a young son and with Anjali’s sister and his childhood friend, Pooja (Kareena Kapoor).
-With Pooja’s help, he moves into Rahul house as a guest not revealing his true identity.
-He then tries to make Rahul remember the family he has left behind in India and to get him back home…
+Married to Nandini (Jaya Bachchan), the couple have two sons – the elder, Rahul (Shah Rukh Khan), who has been adopted by the family. and the younger, a fat, food loving Rohan.
+Trouble brews when Rahul falls in love with Anjali (Kajol), the daughter of a mithai shop owner from Delhi’s Chandni Chowk area and marries her against Yashvardhan’s wishes.
+The latter had arranged his wedding to a business associate’s daughter, Naina (Rani Mukerji).
+Rahul and Anjali leave the house… Ten years later, a grown slim and trim Rohan (Hrithik Roshan) tracks down Rahul and Anjali in London, where they now live with a young son and with Anjali’s sister and his childhood friend, Pooja (Kareena Kapoor).
+With Pooja’s help, he moves into Rahul’s house as a guest, not revealing his true identity.
+He then begins to make Rahul remember the family he has left behind in India and tries to get him to return back home…

-While no doubt money has been spent on the film like water – the huge ensemble star cast, lush production value in terms of locations, sets, properties, costumes etc. the basic problem with K3G is that the sum of all the parts do not add up to a whole.
-The film suffers from an insipid screenplay and is pretty much devoid of good moments particularly in the development of the romances of Shah Rukh-Kajol and Hrithik-Kareena.
-Kuch Kuch Hota Hai, for all its bubble gum and candy floss, had some brilliant romantic and emotional moments but sadly this film falls badly in this department.
-(This happened earlier again with DDLJ and Mohabbatein – the developing romance and the romantic interplay, which was such a highlight in DDLJ, was totally absent in the various love stories in Mohabbatein)
+While no doubt money has been spent on the film like water – the huge ensemble star cast, lush production value in terms of locations, sets, properties, costumes etc. – the basic problem with K3G is that the sum of all the parts do not add up to a whole.
+The film suffers from an insipid screenplay and is pretty much devoid of memorable moments, particularly in the development of the romances of Shah Rukh-Kajol and Hrithik-Kareena.
+Kuch Kuch Hota Hai, for all its bubble gum and candy floss, had some good romantic and emotional moments but sadly, this film falls badly in this department.

 While one can forgive a person genuine mistakes and even a film that doesn’t work if it is made sincerely, what is unforgivable in K3G is tom tomming one’s own achievements.
 Throughout the film, Karan keeps repeating the Kuch Kuch Hota Hai title tune in the background, even the Shah Rukh-Kajol characters are called Rahul and Anjali.
 It is like forcing the point down the audience’s throat – Remember I’m the man who made Kuch Kuch Hota Hai.
-Maybe this could be because heart of hearts Karan knew the problems with the end result of K3G and thus keep reminding the audience – remember I have also done decent work.
-But if Kuch Kuch Hota Hai had just the odd cringing scene where the girl does namaaz and Kajol’s wedding is postponed, K3G throws up several.
+Maybe, this could be because in his heart of hearts Karan knew the problems with the end result of K3G and thus keeps reminding the audience – remember I have also done decent work.
+But if Kuch Kuch Hota Hai had a few cringing scenes like where the little girl does namaaz and Kajol’s wedding is postponed, K3G throws up several weak moments.
 If that is not bad enough, one wonders the direction our films are taking with the so called propagation of ‘Indian Values.’

 It’s all about loving your parents goes the tag line of the film but the entire film rests on the father’s pride in not accepting his son’s love story and being unable to tell his son openly that he loves him.
 So one is a bit uncertain trying to fathom out the loving the parents bit in the film!
 And there are other things that one struggles to understand in the film.
 Why does Hrithik have to hide his identity when there was no problem in the relationship he shares with Shah Rukh?
-This is clearly brought on in the scene where the two brothers meet when Shah Rukh informs him that he’s leaving the house.
-And when the fault is not Shah Rukh’s but Amitabh’s which led to Shah Rukh walking out, why does Hrithik, who by now knows the truth and tries to get Shah Rukh home, not work on Amitabh instead and get him to relent?
+This is clearly brought out in the scene when Shah Rukh informs him that he’s leaving the house.
+And the fault is not Shah Rukh’s but Amitabh’s which led to Shah Rukh walking out.
+So why does Hrithik, who by now knows the truth and tries to get Shah Rukh home, not work on Amitabh instead and get him to relent?

 So what are the redeeming points of the film then?
-It’s interesting to see a film where the family is partial in fact to the adopted son rather than the real son.
+It’s interesting to see a film where the family is partial to their adopted son rather than their biological one.
 And the son clearly is told of his adoption rather then it coming somewhere as a twist in the tale.
-Then the scenes between Hrithik and Shah Rukh when the latter isn’t aware of Hrithik’s real identity and him trying to get Shah Rukh to remember his family are fun.
+The scenes between Hrithik and Shah Rukh, when the latter isn’t aware of Hrithik’s real identity and him trying to get Shah Rukh to remember his family, are fun.
 The banter here is cute and heartwarming, bringing a smile to one’s lips.
-A couple of madcap comic moments work well as Farida Jalal and Kajol mimic the English women or when Kajol thinks that Saraswati has descended into their house.
+A couple of madcap comic moments work well as Farida Jalal and Kajol mimic the English women, or when Kajol thinks that Saraswati has descended into their house.
 Jaya’s scene, where she finally speaks out to Amitabh, is pertinent and something many women would identify with.
 But that’s really about it as the so called other emotional scenes are plodding, heavy and predictable.